-On January 30, 2020, the World Health Organization declared the novel Coronavirus disease ("COVID-19") outbreak a public health emergency of international concern and, on March 11, 2020, declared it to be a pandemic.
-The outbreak of the COVID-19 pandemic has had a significant negative impact on global economic conditions in 2020.
-This has included a sharp decrease in crude oil demand which, combined with other macro-economic conditions, has resulted in significant volatility in oil and natural gas commodity prices, as well as economic uncertainty.
-The extent and duration of the impacts of COVID-19 on future demand for the commodities Birchcliff produces, on the Corporation's cash flow and access to capital, on the Corporation's suppliers and employees continues to remain uncertain.
+The outbreak of the COVID-19 pandemic had a significant negative impact on global economic conditions in 2020.
+This included a sharp decrease in crude oil demand which, combined with other macro-economic conditions, resulting in significant volatility in oil and natural gas commodity prices, as well as economic uncertainty.
+In 2021, the global economy has continued to recover from the impacts of the COVID-19 pandemic and an improved oil and natural gas supply and demand balance in the global markets, resulting in significant increases in benchmark commodity prices.